 The detonation, at 4:20 a.m. sharp, breached the dike which had been holding back the river water above the tunnel portals.
-That quick, with one ka-boom and a dirt geyser of blown dike, the map of the Missouri River changed.
-Now the river forked at the dam, the main flow still truss tumbling through the channel at the pailroad bridge but an easterly eddy swirling its way into the tunnel inlets.
+That quick, with one ka=boom and a dirt geyser of blown dike, the map of the Missouri River changed.
+Now the river forked at the dam, the main flow still truss tumbling through the channel at the pollroad bridge but an easterly eddy swirling its way into the turnel inlets.
 It was a bit past dawn when the first river water made its passage through the tunnels and surged into the outlet channel below the dam, frothing white against the confining concrete.
-At the main channel, at the reilroad bridge, four years of calm planning and temperate engineering about how to most handily close off the Missouri River had to be fed into the meatgrinder of the next twelve hours.
+At the main channel, at the railroad bridge, four years of calm planning and temperate engineering about how to most handily close off the Missouri River had to be fed into the meatgrinder of the next twelve hours.
 Improvising every inch of the way, they were going to make the water of the river into the counterweight proposed by Owen Duff, by backing the water up against the sloughed section of fill like a liquid retaining wall.
 Which meant plugging the river here and now, at the downstream end of the channel, instead of upstream at the trestle the intended three days from now.
-Owen, where the hell's that dispatcher, we got to get rolling on- Which meant that the 45-car trainload of plugging boulders could not be jauntily dropped straight into the river--the side girders of the truss bridge were in the way--but needed to be unloaded at both ends of the bridge, spilled down onto gravel approaches to the river.

-ever was, but it's all the ready-built crew could skid over here to exactly us in a hurry.
+Owen, where the hell's that dispatcher, we got to get rolling on Which meant that the insecar trainload of plugging boulders could not be jauntily dropped straight into the river-the side girders of the truss bridge were in the way-but needed to be unloaded at both emis of the bridge, spilled down onto gravel approaches to the river. ever was, but it's all the ready-built crew could skid over here to exactly us in a hurry.
 What is it?
 Well, sir, it's a two-holer.

-Which meant that derrick boat laboring in the middle of the river current had to grapple the boulders from the gravel banks one by one, to build a rough sill out into the channel.
-Mokay, Max, so this is slower than the wrath of God, but we don't have any choice but to keep that derrick boat at- Which meant that the rail fleet of gravel cars couldn't let fly with their massive plug of gravel until the boulder sill was firmly there to keep it from washing away.
+Which meant that derrick boat laboring in the middle of the river current had to grapple the boulders from the gravel banks one by one, to build a rough sill out into the channel. have any choice but to keep that derrick boat at \\\\\ Which meant that the rail fleet of gravel cars couldn't let fly with their massive plug of gravel until the boulder sill was firmly there to keep it from washing away.
 Oh, Jesus, it won't be done until WHEN?